nateKlaux/Naviga.Docs/Solicitor Concierge/configure_a_sales_product.md

 #### Overview and goal

-The goal of this guide is to show you how Sales Products (SPs) work in SolCon.
-SPs differ from Billing Products (BPs).
-Naviga preconfigures your BPs, and they are a combination of Publications (divisions) and their Delivery Schedules (frequencies).
-On the other hand, you create your SPs, which are a way to "group" similar frequencies.
-An SP helps simplify the process of configuring Offer Groups.
+The goal of this guide is to show you how Sales Products (SPs) and Billing Products (BPs) work in SolCon.
+One difference between SPs and BPs is that Naviga preconfigures your BPs whereas you create your SPs.

+BPs are a combination of Publications (divisions) and their Service Types (delivery frequencies).
+SPs are a way to "group" similar BPs.

+**Note**: Best practice dictates that you create SPs to reflect _divisions that have similar delivery frequencies_.
+Creating SPs in this way will greatly simplify managing your Offer Groups.

-As an example, you may want to create a Sunday Only SP.
+For example, you may want to create a Sunday Only SP.
 This SP would be a single entity that includes _every_ division that has a Sunday Only BP.

 You could also create a Digital Only SP, which would include every division that has a Digital Only BP.

 Creating SPs in this way helps you organize your SolCon dashboard and removes complexity and duplication.